-- a) have an adverse impact on the landscape or any nature conservation interests; - b) harmfully increase riding pressures on the open Forest; or - c) result in the loss of back-up grazing land. - 8.46 The Authority cannot control the use of land for grazing.
+- a) have an adverse impact on the landscape or any nature conservation - b) harmfully increase riding pressures on the Open Forest; or - c) result in the loss of back-up grazing land. - 51 Recreational Horse Keeping in the New Forest: Update of grazing survey 2007.

+- The Authority cannot control the use of land for grazing.
 However, the keeping of recreational horses involves a more intensive use of land which is subject to planning control.
 The distinction between grazing and keeping is not always clear although a judgement can normally be made on the basis of the area of grazing land available per animal.
-As a guideline, the keeping of horses generally occurs when there is less than 0.5 ha of land per horse47.

-46 Recreational Horse Keeping in the New Forest.
-Update of grazing survey 2007

-- 8.47 Other key indicators can include the existence of stables and other facilities, and the condition of the land. - 8.48 Planning applications should be accompanied by sufficient information to demonstrate that the associated impacts of any new recreational horse keeping use is positive rather than negative, for example by including details of fencing and landscaping. - 8.49 The high demand in land for horse grazing and keeping can reduce the amount of back-up grazing available for commoners' animals and there is a need to maintain an adequate supply of back-up grazing land available to commoners48. - 8.50 This policy also seeks to ensure that horse keeping does not impinge on the New Forest by adding to riding activity in the area and/or contributing to the erosion of the Open Forest.
+As a guideline, the keeping of horses generally occurs when there is less than 0.5 hectares of land per horse. - Other key indicators can include the 8.47 existence of stables and other facilities, and the condition of the land. - Planning applications should be 8.48 accompanied by sufficient information to demonstrate that the associated impacts of any new recreational horse keeping use is positive rather than negative, for example by including details of fencing and landscaping. - The high demand in land for horse grazing and keeping can reduce the amount of back-up grazing available for commoners' animals and there is a need to maintain an adequate supply of back-up grazing land available to commoners. - Policy DP51 also seeks to ensure that horse keeping does not impinge on the New Forest by adding to riding activity in the area and/or contributing to the erosion of the Open Forest.